MicaelDID/FractBench/README.md

 Memtest1 and Memtest2 are included to generate resolution of 16k x 16k and 32k x 32k, use it if you want longer running elapsed times.
 Memtest1 in combination with multi threaded and location 2 on a AMD Ryzen 9 5950X could take about 3-4 minutes.

-When using save to memory the code will allocate enough memory to store the whole image (and can also save this to a file) or if you select none then memory usage will be less of a factor comparing different computers total execution times.
+When using save to memory the code will allocate enough memory to store the whole image (and can also save iterations to a file, raw format) or if you select none then memory usage will be less of a factor comparing different computers total execution times.
+Extended information about about allocated memory, min / max iterations and how many times max iterations was reached are displayed.

 The idea of repeating the same selected options several times is to find an average or perhaps a lowest execution time, for example running it 10 times.